Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Conclusions

 \section{Conclusions}

 Nonpositivity threatens our ability to address important public health and clinical questions \cite{westreich_invited_2010}.
-While described here in the context of missing data, the positivity assumption also appears when addressing other biases, like confounding, selection bias, and measurement error \cite{zivich_positivity_2022}.
+While described here in the context of missing data, the positivity assumption also appears when addressing other biases, like confounding and selection bias \cite{zivich_positivity_2022}.
 Here, we illustrated an alternative in the context of missing data on SBP using publicly available data from NHANES.
-To ease adoption and understanding, we have provided code to replicate our analyses.
 The proposed approach is based on integrating the available data with external information through a synthesis of statistical and mathematical models.
 Importantly, this approach does not require modifying the motivating question or rely on restrictive modeling assumptions, unlike competing methods.